EmilViju/Schedule-Master/README.md

-An intelligent timetable generator that generates University timetable using Genetic Algorithm.
+An intelligent timetable generator that generates a University timetable using a Genetic Algorithm.

 Dependencies:
-python3.6 or above
+Python 3.6 or above

-Django2.0 or above
+Django 2.0 or above

 Run on your local machine by: python manage.py runserver then go to port http://127.0.0.1:8000/timetable_generation/ to run the local server
 # Schedule-Master